-The Companies Act,1956 does not provide us the specific definition of an Independent Director.
+The Companies Act,1956 does not provide us with the specific definition of an Independent Director.
 But Independent Directors are in the limelight as per the Companies Act, 2013.
 A separate criterion has been established for the companies to have an Independent Director.

-Basically, we can say that an independent director is a non-executive director of a company who helps the company in improving corporate credibility and governance standards.
+An independent director is a non-executive director of a company who helps the company in improving corporate credibility and governance standards.

-The provisions relating to appointment of Independent directors are contained in Section 149 of the Companies Act, 2013 should be read along with Rule 4 and Rule 5 of the Companies (Appointment and Qualification of Directors) Rules, 2014
+The provisions relating to the appointment of Independent directors are contained in Section 149 of the Companies Act, 2013 should be read along with Rule 4 and Rule 5 of the Companies (Appointment and Qualification of Directors) Rules, 2014

 Applicability On Appointing An Independent Director

 Listed Public Company